');

 About Glendale, OH

-Glendale is a small community in Ohio with a population of 1,977 residents.
-The median household income is $118,438 per year, which is above the national average.
-The median age in Glendale is 50.4 years.
+Glendale is a small town located in Ohio with a population of 1,977 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $118,438 per year, which is 58% above the national median of $75,149.
+The median age of 50.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Glendale Ranks in Ohio